LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data.md

 >3.
 Click on Import File
 >3.
 In the search box, type in "Display field not found" to locate all records missing 099$b
 >4.
 Click the magnifying glass icon.
 A pop up window will indicate the number of records selected that match your criteria.
 Click OK.
 >5.
-Click on Export Selected Records
+Click on Export Selected.
+A pop up window indicate that your selected records have been extracted.
+Click OK.
 >6.
 In the new MarcEditor, go to Tools → Call Number tools → Cuttering Tools → Generate Cutters {: .checklist}